lumingfan/CS144/writeups/lab0.md

 1. the implementation of `std::list` method is identical to that of the `std::deque`.
 I selected deque because it is still required to use in the next lab(reducing the amount of imported libraries). (although list may be more efficient than deque in this lab).

 2. the implementation of the circular `std::vector` method is more efficient than list/deque methods.
 However, when capacity is much larger than actually used storage, memory is wasted.
 And its implementation will be more difficult than the list/deque(in fact, my first version uses a circular vector, see `git checkout 542fd8e`).
+Moreover, byte_stream will be required to dynamically grow and shrink for the lab1.